 - Location specified when creating the logged data file (<Source>.CreationIfNotFound).

 - Location specified in the analysis.

-- Location of logged data file.
+- Location of the logged data file.

-If another application is using <Source>.DeclareExternal
+If another application uses <Source>.DeclareExternal

-Creating an existing table
+Creating or opening an existing table

 Creating the data file from its description